Today’s shifting landscape has created unique marketing challenges and changes in business.

 The most desirable voice starts with your customers.
 More often than not, the highest converting messages come from your customers.
 A great boost to your brand voice and relatability is to blend in-person social skills into the digital world.

 Marketing Challenge 3: Staying On Top Of Trends

 Executing great campaigns with great content is advantageous, but sometimes, it simply isn’t enough.
-Make your digital marketing campaigns more impactful and therefore more successful by making them relevant to the times and to your target audience.
+Make your digital marketing campaigns more impactful and successful by making them relevant to the times and your target audience.
 Here are a few useful channels to stay updated on the latest marketing trends:

 This is a convenient way to check out marketing trends as they happen, which can help with predicting trends and shaping your strategy.
 Through social media, you can connect with colleagues and professionals within your industry.
 You can also follow the pages of top executives from standout brands.
 Twitter lists are great for keeping track of influencers to stay up to date on new trends and best practices.

 Whether you want to track a specific product or service area, watch what the competition is doing or stay up-to-date on content published about your business, Google Alerts is a great way to keep up with marketing trends at your convenience.

 Trade associations and industry conferences

 These can be great ways to network with other professionals, both within your industry and outside of it.
 As a CMO, you stand to gain valuable insight into what others in your field are doing to innovate for their company and also learn from the best practices of other industries.

 Marketing Analytics Summit 2022 will be a virtual and in-person conference that will be held this June 20-23 at the Caesars Palace, Las Vegas.
 Strategic Marketing USA is another insightful event slated for June 1st to 2nd this year.